mckenzielee/Qi-Docs/docs/Reading_Data.rst

 Most read operations take at least one index as a parameter.
 Indexes may be specified as strings, or, when using the Sds Client libraries, the index may be passed as-is to read methods that take the index type as a generic argument.
-Additional details about working with indexes can be found on the :ref:`Qi_Indexes_topic` page.
+Additional details about working with indexes can be found on the :ref:`Indexes_topic` page.

 SdsView and SdsStreamBehavior
 -----------------------------